 Today – Moments of Nostalgia

 This little-town-that-could has flourished against all odds, and its appeal shines on even the shortest visit.
-Moonstone Beach, olallieberry pie, Fiscalini Ranch, the absence of chain stores, unique restaurants, and luxurious lodging properties all make Cambria one of the Central Coast’s most desirable destinations.
-For the holidays, don’t miss the 14th annual Scarecrow Festival or the Christmas Market, which was inspired by 1300s German Christmas Markets.
+Moonstone Beach, Fiscalini Ranch, olallieberry pie, unique restaurants, and luxurious lodging properties, alongside an absence of chain stores, all make Cambria one of the Central Coast’s most desirable destinations.
+For the holidays, don’t miss the annual Scarecrow Festival or the Christmas Market, which was inspired by the Christmas markets of the 1300s.

 Cambria’s history is significant because the personality of this unique town is a byproduct of its past.
 The people who live in Cambria have always been strong, creative, multi-faceted and innovative—exactly what a town needs to overcome, adjust, and thrive.
-The Cambria of today is a peaceful place: a haven for artists, cyclists, antique-seekers, history buffs, and lovers of the great outdoors, as well as anyone who happens upon this small gem on the Central California Coast.
+The Cambria of today is a peaceful place: a haven for artists, cyclists, antique-seekers, history buffs, and lovers of the great outdoors, as well as anyone who happens upon this precious treasure of the Central California Coast.